 The Hari B. Varshney Business Career Centre hosts a wide range of workshops and events to help you clarify your career goals and get the skills you need to succeed in the job market.
 We offer:

-- Workshops on resume and cover letter writing, networking, interviewing and negotiations
+- Workshops on networking, interviewing and negotiations

 - Mock interview practice